Abstract squares silhouette representing complex trauma and EMDR therapy for CPTSD

 The aim is not perfection, but increased flexibility and resilience.

-FAQs About EMDR and PTSD
+FAQs About EMDR and CPTSD

 What is the difference between PTSD and CPTSD?

 PTSD is often linked to a single traumatic event, whereas CPTSD typically develops from repeated or prolonged exposure to distressing experiences over time.
-CPTSD often involves broader patterns such as emotional dysregulation, difficulties in relationships, and a more persistent impact on self-identity.

-Can EMDR therapy help with complex trauma and CPTSD?
+Can EMDR therapy treat complex PTSD?

-Is online EMDR therapy suitable for CPTSD?
+Is EMDR slower for CPTSD?

 Considering Whether EMDR Is Right for Complex Trauma